 4. Numerous unexpected events may occur, requiring that the library close without notice.
 Children should have an emergency phone number with them when using the library unattended.

-5. Parents/guardians are expected to supervise and control children’s behavior while using the library.
-Disruptive behavior, including running, shouting, screaming, throwing objects, pulling large numbers of books from shelves without intending to use them, jumping or climbing on library furniture, banging on computer keyboards, banging on the tortoise’s cage, or otherwise interfering with other patrons’ use of the library, are not acceptable.
-If parents are unable to control the child’s disruptive behavior, the family will be asked to leave the library.
+5. Parents/guardians are expected to supervise and manage children’s behavior while using the library.
+Disruptive behavior, including running, shouting, screaming, throwing objects, pulling large numbers of books from shelves without intending to use them, jumping or climbing on library furniture, banging on computer keyboards, or otherwise interfering with other patrons’ use of the library, are not acceptable.
+If parents are unable to curb the child’s disruptive behavior, the family will be asked to leave the library.

-8. In an effort to keep the Children’s Room a safe and comfortable place, the children’s department is reserved for use by children, their parents/caretakers, teachers, and those using the collection.
+7. In an effort to keep the Children’s Room a safe and comfortable place, the children’s department is reserved for use by children, their parents/caretakers, teachers, and those using the collection.
 Adults not accompanied by a child who are not using the collection will be asked to move to the Adult Services section.
+Computers in the Children’s Room are reserved for children; caregivers may borrow laptops to use in the Children’s Area if necessary.

 The Woburn Public Library has public computers with internet access and word processing available for patron use.
 Because demand often exceeds supply, the Library reserves the right to enforce time limits.
 To do this, we require that each pc user logs in using his/her own Minuteman Library Network borrower card number.
 Use of another’s borrower card is forbidden and may be the basis for denial of computer privileges.
 Visitors to Woburn who want to use one of our computers may be provided a guest card at the reference desk.